4. SDK reference

 When the SDK is developing new features or functionality, it can be useful to make them available for early access to developers, for experimentation or feedback.
-These features will be contained within a sub-namespace called experimental.
+These features are marked as experimental.
 Experimental features may not be fully tested or documented, may be incomplete, and may radically change or possibly be removed in future SDK releases.
-Before using any experimental features, its advisable to check with the Proximie team and review any available documentation and release notes.
+Before using any experimental features, it is advisable to check with the Proximie team and review any available documentation and release notes.

 namespace Proximie